-Public Session: RSA 91-A:2 II
+Public Session: RSA 91-A:2 II, III

-- 1) Meetings shall be posted in two public places at least 24 hours prior. - 2) Minutes shall be promptly recorded and available for public inspection not more than 5 business days after the meeting.
-Minutes shall be stored in a permanent file in the library. - 3) The public is allowed to attend and any person can use recording devices except during non-public session. - 4) No votes in public session may be taken by secret ballot.
+- 1. Meetings shall be posted in two public places at least 24 hours prior; - Minutes shall be promptly recorded and available for public inspection not more than 5 business days after the meeting.
+Minutes shall be stored in a permanent file in the library; - 3.
+The public is allowed to attend and any person can use recording devices except during a non-public session; - 4.
+No votes in public session may be taken by secret ballot; - 5.
+A member of the public body may participate in a meeting other than by attendance in person at the location of the meeting only when such attendance is not reasonably practical.
+Any reason that such attendance is not reasonably practical shall be stated in the minutes of the meeting.
+A quorum of the public body shall be physically present at the location specified in the meeting notice as the location of the meeting, all participants should be audible to each other and the public and all votes must be by roll call vote.